 iReach Insights provides a range of research and market intelligence services in Ireland and Europe. iReach has built a Consumer Decisions Research Panel of 40,000 members in Ireland, delivering robust research insights.
-The survey questions were included in the Nationally Representative iReach Consumer Decisions Omnibus run between the 20th-27th of June and has a 3% Confidence Interval and 95% Confidence Level.
+The survey questions were included in the Nationally Representative iReach Consumer Decisions Omnibus run between the 23rd - 2nd of March and has a 3% Confidence Interval and 95% Confidence Level.

 iReach Insights Limited – Temple Hall, Temple Road, Blackrock, CO.
 Dublin, IRELAND.